FEU Public Policy Center

 Research Coordinator

+Donnie is an economist who has worked in the areas of health, education, and environmental policy.
 He has held both teaching and research positions in the UP School of Economics.
-He has handled research projects involving data from various public and private organisations such as the Department of Energy, the Department of Health, the Philippine Atmospheric, Geophysical and Astronomical Services Administration, Manila Water Company and the Extractive Industries Transparency Initiative.
+He has handled projects involving data from various public and private organisations such as the Department of Energy, the Department of Health, the Philippine Atmospheric, Geophysical and Astronomical Services Administration, Manila Water Company and the Extractive Industries Transparency Initiative.
+He has worked at the Bangko Sentral ng Pilipinas, UPECON Foundation, UP Engineering Center, and the Philippine Dealing System Group of Companies.

-He holds a double degree in Applied Economics and Commerce from the De La Salle University Manila, where he graduated with honors in 2009.
+Donnie holds a double degree in Applied Economics and Commerce from the De La Salle University Manila, where he graduated with honors in 2009.
 He is currently completing his MA in Economics from the University of the Philippines Diliman.

 View Profile